Convert a Credit Card Statement PDF to CSV for Accounting

 Credit card statements have specific quirks that ordinary PDF-to-CSV tools handle badly:

-For an expense-report user converting two months of a business card with 200 transactions, manual cleanup is 30 to 60 minutes.
+If you're converting two months of a business card with 200 transactions for an expense report, manual cleanup runs 30 to 60 minutes.
 For a bookkeeper doing 10 clients' cards a month, hours add up fast.

 The 30-second method with Bank2XL

-Bank2XL is a Chrome extension that converts a credit card statement PDF to CSV in one drag and one click, with credit card balance math handled correctly.
+Bank2XL is a Chrome extension.
+One drag, one click, with credit card balance math handled correctly.

 1. Install Bank2XL from the Chrome Web Store at bank2xl.app